 In prior years, the City defeased bonds by placing the proceeds of the refunding bonds in an irrevocable trust account to provide for all future debt service payments on the refunded bonds.
 Accordingly, the trust account assets and the liability for the defeased bonds are not included in the government's financial statements.
-At September 30, 2020, LP&L has no outstanding defeased debt.
+At September 30, 2021, LP&L has no outstanding defeased debt.

-NOTE 12: SHORT-TERM LIABILITIES
+NOTE 11: SHORT-TERM LIABILITIES

 LP&L entered into a note purchase agreement (direct borrowing) on April 23, 2019 with Bank of America, N.A. as part of the utility's Electric Light and Power System Revenue Revolving Note Program.
-The total aggregate principal amount available under this agreement is not to exceed \$300 million.
-Under this agreement, LP&L can issue revolving notes with a maximum maturity date of 364 days from the purchase date.
-For notes issued by LP&L, the drawn rate pricing is 80 percent of the London Interbank Offered Rate plus a fixed spread of 34 basis points.
-For additional information on the program, refer to Bank of America Direct Purchase Revolving Notes Program section of the MD&A.
+The total aggregate principal amount available under this agreement was not to exceed \$300 million.
+On August 10, 2021, to convert the interim obligations to long-term bonds the City Council passed a resolution authorizing the publication of a Notice of Intention to issue Electric Light and Power System Revenue Bonds, Series 2021.
+The proceeds of the bonds were used to pay off the principal and interest of the notes issued through the Note Program.